johnnovak/gridmonger-site/source/advanced-editing.rst

     A cell cannot be both a link source and destination, so you cannot create chain-linked teleport cells, for example.
 Furthermore, links can only be created between exactly two cells.
-So you cannot have two teleport sources that are linked to the same teleport destination cell.
-Likewise, you cannot have a teleport source that is linked to multiple destination cell (e.g. for teleports that would take the player to a randomly chosen location).
+So, for instance, you cannot have two teleport sources that are linked to the same teleport destination cell.
+    Likewise, you cannot have a teleport source that is linked to multiple destinations (e.g. for teleports that would take the player to a randomly chosen location).

 Selections